sorobedio/DNNWG/README.md

     torch.save(clipmodel.state_dict(),'checkpoints/clip_models/weight_encoder_.ckpt')'
 The dataset alignment training process is done by running the code in cliptrainer file.
 'python cliptrainer.py'

-this step can be skipped is using mlp dataset encoder or jointly optimizing the set-transformer.
+this step can be skipped is using mlp dataset encoder or jointly optimizing the set-transformer or using a pretrained set-transformer.

 # After dataset alignment
 extract the dataset encoder checkpoint and save it in checkpoints/set-transformer (model.dataset_encoder.state_dict())